-William Aceves, Vice Chair, is a Professor of Law and Associate Dean for Academic Affairs at California Western School of Law.
-Professor Aceves frequently works on projects involving the domestic application of international law and has represented several human rights and civil liberties organizations as amicus curiae counsel in cases before the federal courts, including the U.S. Supreme Court.
-He has authored numerous publications on human rights and international law including The Anatomy of Torture, the Amnesty International USA Safe Haven report, and is coauthor of The Law of Consular Access.
-He serves on the National Boards for the American Civil Liberties Union and the International Law Students Association, and serves on the Executive Committee of the American Branch of the International Law Association.
-He has also served on the National Board of Amnesty International USA and currently serves as the AIUSA Ombudsperson.
-Professor Aceves has appeared before the Inter-American Commission on Human Rights, the U.N.
+William Aceves, Chair, is the Dean Steven R. Smith Professor of Law at California Western School of Law.
+Professor Aceves frequently works with human rights and civil liberties groups on the domestic application of international law.
+He has also represented many organizations as amicus curiae counsel in cases before the federal courts, including the U.S. Supreme Court.
+Professor Aceves is the author of The Anatomy of Torture and coauthor of The Law of Consular Access.
+He co-edited Lessons and Legacies of the War on Terror.
+He is also the principal author of the influential Amnesty International USA Safe Haven report.
+He has published numerous articles on human rights and international law.
+Professor Aceves has served on the National Boards of the American Civil Liberties Union, Amnesty International USA, and the International Law Students Association.
+He has also served as the AIUSA Ombudsperson.
+He has appeared before the Inter-American Commission on Human Rights, the U.N.
 Special Rapporteur on Migrants, and the U.S. Commission on Civil Rights.
-He is also a member of the American Law Institute.
+He is a member of the American Law Institute.

 Tyler Giannini is a Clinical Professor of Law and a Co-Director of the Human Rights Program at Harvard Law School.
 He also co-directs the law school’s International Human Rights Clinic.
 Prior to joining Harvard in 2004, he was a founder and director of EarthRights International (ERI), an organization at the forefront of efforts to link human rights and environmental protection.
 Mr. Giannini spent a decade in Thailand with ERI conducting fact-finding investigations and groundbreaking corporate accountability litigation.
 He serves as co-counsel in many landmark Alien Tort Statute (ATS) cases and has authored numerous amicus curiae briefs, publications and reports.
 Mr. Giannini teaches in the fields of business and human rights, human rights and the environment, human rights in contemporary South Africa, human rights in Southeast Asia, and ATS litigation.
 Mr. Giannini holds graduate degrees in law and foreign policy from the University of Virginia where he served on the law review and is a member of the Virginia State Bar.